 Check if there will be follow-ups

 Carpet jobs should be relatively uncomplicated, with little required in the way of aftercare.
-However, it is always worth asking the tradesman what aftercare service they can provide.
-If you do speak to previous clients for a reference, you can ask if they needed any follow-ups and how the tradesman dealt with it, in case you do have any questions or follow-ups of your own.
+However, it is always worth asking the tradesperson what aftercare service they can provide.
+If you do speak to previous clients for a reference, you can ask if they needed any follow-ups and how the tradesperson dealt with it, in case you do have any questions or follow-ups of your own.
 Brian said:

 I advise all clients as best I can when I finish a job - with a carpet, there isn’t too much that can go wrong, as long they keep it clean and look after it.
 But I tell everyone that they can always feel free to phone me up after if there’s anything I can come and help with.